olDirdey/27C4001-Adapter/README.md

 # 27C4001 EPROM to 32P SNES/SFC Maskrom Adapter

-Adapts the 27C4001 pinout to the SNES Maskrom.
+Adapts the 27C4001 pinout to the SNES/SFC 32 Pin Maskrom.

 | MASKROM        | EPROM
 | ------------- |:-------------: